Mary Loomis

+For the fictional character, see Psycho II (film).

 Mary Loomis was a Union nurse during the American Civil War.
 Loomis served for a total of two and a half years.

 Civil War service

-When the Civil War broke out, Loomis was living with her husband in Coldwater, Michigan.
-She enlisted in the service as a volunteer nurse alongside her husband in May 1861; they were both in the 1st Michigan Light Artillery.
-Loomis was later appointed to Hospital Number 13 in Nashville, Tennessee, to serve as the hospital matron.
+When the Civil War broke out, Loomis was living with her first husband, George W. Van Pelt, in Coldwater, Michigan.
+She enlisted in the service as a volunteer nurse alongside her husband in May 1861 as Mary Van Pelt; they were both in the 1st Michigan Light Artillery.
+She was later appointed to Hospital Number 13 in Nashville, Tennessee, to serve as the hospital matron.
 She worked at this location from September 1862 until January 1863.
-In Nashville, Loomis served under a surgeon by the name of H.J.Merrick, MD.
+In Nashville, Mrs. Van Pelt served under a surgeon by the name of H.J.Merrick, MD.
 She then went on to the Number 20 hospital, also in Nashville, until May.
-Once again, Loomis served as a matron, this time under the surgeon J.R.
+Once again, Van Pelt served as a matron, this time under the surgeon J.R.
 Goodwin, MD.
-Loomis only served in hospitals for a year of her service.
+Van Pelt only served in hospitals for a year of her service.
 The rest of the time, she was in camp with her regiment or marching from one place to the other with them.
-Her husband died in the Battle of Chickamauga in September 1863, and Loomis left the service shortly after in November.
+Her husband died in the Battle of Chickamauga in September 1863, and Mary left the service shortly after in November.